'I will drink your blood': French rappers take feud to ring - Vanguard News Nigeria

 “I am ready to take it to a Thai or normal boxing contest over 10 rounds,” he wrote.

-“I am sure it would be a cat walk to fill Bercy,” he added, referring to the Paris stadium which is often used for rock concerts.
+“I am sure it would be a cake walk to fill Bercy,” he added, referring to the Paris stadium which is often used for rock concerts.

 Kaaris accepted the challenge, insisting on the MMA octagon “without referee or rules” and demanded they fight this weekend.